Definition of Evaluating Capital Expenditures

 Since companies generally have limited amounts of money and employees to implement new projects as well as limits to the amount of disruptions to their existing operations, the potential projects are rank/prioritized through a process known as capital budgeting.

 Of course, capital expenditures that are necessary to continue operating are identified first.
 These could be government mandates as well as other necessities such as a new sewer line, upgrading the electrical service, etc.

 When deciding which of the non-necessary projects should be undertaken, companies likely use various techniques for ranking the projects from a financial point of view.
 The following are four common techniques:

-Payback.
-This calculates the number of years it will take to recoup the cash spent on a project.
-A criticism of payback is that the time value of money is not considered and the cash flows over the entire life of the project are not considered.
+- Payback calculates the number of years it will take to recoup the cash spent on a project.
+There are two weaknesses with the payback method: 1) the time value of money is not considered, and 2) the cash flows occurring after the cash is paid back is ignored.

 - Accounting rate of return or return on investment divides the increase in accounting profit by the amount of the increased investment.
 This technique also ignores the time value of money.

 - Internal rate of return considers both the time value of money and cash flows occurring throughout the entire life of the project.
 The internal rate of return technique computes the interest rate that will discount the future cash flows so that the present value of those cash flows is equal to the cash outlay for the project.